bGZo/soul/pages/mit___6.042_mathematics_for_computer_science.md

 icon:: 🏫
-alias:: MIT 6.042J, Mathematics for Computer Science description:: Version 2010 Fall, Latter has 2015；
+also:: MIT 6.042J, Mathematics for Computer Science description:: Version 2010 Fall, Latter has 2015；

 - ## REFERENCES